- Lions are elephants’ primary enemies.

 Lions are elephants’ number one natural enemy and another member of the Big Five.
-They move and hunt in packs.
-It is the lionesses that do most of the hunting for everyone, while the lions protect the pride.
+While they move and hunt in packs, it is the lionesses that do most of the hunting for everyone, while the male lions protect the pride.

 Hunting is done once every eight or nine days.
 When they eat meat, they need to eat about 18kg to last them until the next hunt.
 It makes sense as to why a tiger would seek to kill an elephant.
 However, due to the danger of being trampled to death, a tiger tends to go for the very young, sick, or old.
 As it does with other prey, it bites the elephant’s neck to kill it.

 Crocodile attacks on elephants are common when populations of elephants live near the river.
 The highly territorial saltwater and Nile crocodile species attack when anyone disturbs them, especially during the mating season.
 What is most likely to kill an elephant is the crocodile biting the elephant’s trunk off.

-An elephant weighs about six tons and is 12 feet tall, while the rhino weighs two tons and is six feet tall.
+An elephant weighs about six tons and is 12 feet tall, while a rhino weighs two tons and is six feet tall.
 On the other hand, it is also twice as fast as an elephant and is able to strike with its horn, which is sharp enough to penetrate an elephant’s thick, tough skin and deliver a blow serious enough to kill it.